holman/spark/README.md

 ## usage

-Just run `spark` and pass it a comma-delimited list of numbers.
+Just run `spark` and pass it a list of numbers (comma-delimited, spaces, whatever you'd like).
 It's designed to be used in conjunction with other scripts that can output in that format.

-    spark 0,30,55,80,33,150
+    spark 0 30 55 80 33 150
     ▁▂▃▅▂▇

 Invoke help with `spark -h`.